CoderGeoff/SingleResponsibilityCpp/README.md

 # SingleResponsibilityCpp
-An exercise to underline the SRP
+An exercise to underline the Single Responsibility Principle, using C++ and Visual Studio.

-Here you will see the following classes
+Based on Visual Studio 2013.

+## Getting started

+1. Clone the repository
+2. Open Visual Studio
+3. Open the solution file, SingleResponsibility.sln, in the root directory of the repository
+4. Build the project in Debug
+5. Run the tests, Debug/WordCounterTests.exe
+6. Have a look at the code:

+You will find:

 In WordCounter: